alpheios-project/arethusa/docs/content/plugin_guide.md

 again, calls all `init()` functions to give the plugins a chance to update.

-`Arethusa`'s event chain is responsible to trigger this behaviour.
+`Arethusa`'s event chain is responsible for triggering this behaviour.
 Three objects play an important role here:
 - The `ArethusaCtrl`, which is the top-level controller inside the browser and which will call the `init()` functions at the right time.
 - `state` which holds all information concerning the current annotation target.
-It also fires an event when this target changes - an event, which the `ArethusaCtrl` reacts to.
+It also fires an event when this target changes - an event which the `ArethusaCtrl` reacts to.
 - The `navigator` which is responsible for movement inside a document.
-  It communicates with state to let it know when a user wants to look at a different document chunk.
+  It communicates with `state` to let it know when a user wants to look at a different document chunk.

 These three objects build the main event chain: